Rola Saad (producer): Biography

 Her name has long been associated with breakthrough programs and innovative ideas which gained fame the world over.

-Due to the unrivaled success in the field of television and production, Roula Saad has become a media icon and a synonym for creative productions in the Middle East.
+Due to the unrivaled success in the field of television and production, Roula Saad has become a media icon and a synonym for creative productions in the Middle East and the Arab world.

-Roula Saad's portfolio extends to over 20 masterpieces spanning variety shows, reality TV, drama series, documentaries, all the way to video clips.Along with her specialized team of producers, Roula works closely with her clients, acting as a credible consultant and equipping them with all the necessary tools to make informed choices.
+Roula Saad's portfolio extends to over 20 masterpieces spanning variety shows, reality TV, drama series, documentaries, all the way to video clips.
+Along with her specialized team of producers, Roula works closely with her clients, acting as a credible consultant and equipping them with all the necessary tools to make informed choices.

-Her shows (some)
+Shows

 Star Academy

 This show revolves around 16–21 contestants that live in an isolated penthouse apartment for 4 months, with one of the contestants getting eliminated every week through a nomination process.
 Rola is the director of the academy too.
 The contestants get to showcase their talents in a weekly concert and perform on stage with various designs, dancers, solo performances, a cappella on piano sharing the stage with Arab and international singers.
 After 8 consecutive years of Star Academy seasons, the 9th marked the absence of Rola Saad for unknown reasons.